Favorites of Greek gods and Japanese emperors, woody stemmed tree peonies truly are the rare jewels of the peony world.

 Most popular with our customers!
 It is always interesting to see what plants other enthusiastic gardeners choose most frequently.
 Some best sellers are new this year, some are returning favorites, but each has something special to offer in your garden.>Best Seller 2014 Varieties

-We are happy to offer our customers new plant varieties including many that are exclusive to Song Sparrow or extremely difficult to locate.
+We are happy to offer our customers new plant varieties including many that are exclusive to Song Sparrow or rare and hard to find.
 Our selections are based upon many outstanding features including flowers, foliage, form, and extended seasonal interest, combined with ease of culture.
-We hope you enjoy these selections!>New in 2014 Varieties
+We hope you enjoy these new plant selections!>New in 2014 Varieties

 We have many more plants than we are able to fit into our catalog!
 Please browse here to see the plants that are listed only online and to find new items that have been added through the year.>Only Available on the Web Varieties